Skyline (2010 film)

-The film was released on November 12, 2010, in the United States.
-Despite negative reviews from critics, Skyline was a box office success, grossing $68 million worldwide against its $10–20 million budget.
+Released on November 12, 2010, in the United States, Skyline was panned by critics.
+The film grossed $68.3 million worldwide against its $10–20 million budget.

-Skyline was followed by two sequels: Beyond Skyline (2017) and Skylines (2020); both were written and directed by O'Donnell and produced by O'Donnell, the Strause brothers and Matthew E. Chausse.
+Skyline initiated the Skyline film series, being followed by three sequels: Beyond Skyline (2017), Skylines (2020) and Skyline: Warpath (2025).

 Plot

 Jarrod and his wife Elaine arrive in Los Angeles, California for Jarrod's best friend Terry's birthday party.
 They celebrate with Terry's wife, Candice, and his assistant, Denise.
 During a private argument about whether or not they should move, Elaine reveals she is pregnant.

 The next morning, blue lights descend from the sky, hypnotizing anyone who looks at them.
-Every hypnotized person becomes zombie-like and immobilized, and are then collected by the light machines.
+Every hypnotized person becomes zombie-like and immobilized, and is then collected by the light machines.
 This is the work of several alien ships that descend from the sky.
 Jarrod is about to be taken when Terry tackles him.
 The two escape the alien drones and meet up with Elaine.

-Back in the condominium, Terry looks for his neighbor Walt so they can all leave in Walt's car.
-As Terry and Walt are hiding, Walt's dog runs towards the creature.
-Walt tries to stop it and gets abducted.
-Jarrod believes the open water would be a safer place, since there are no machines over the sea.
-They encounter a bickering couple, Colin and Jen, also preparing to flee the building.
-As Terry's car exits the garage, it is flattened by a massive four-legged alien, killing Denise.
-Terry escapes, but is abducted as he flees.
-The trio retreat into the garage.
-There they encounter another alien lifeform in the shape of a large multi-tentacled squid that corners the rest of the group before the building's concierge, Oliver, slams into it with an SUV.
-In the ensuing fight, the squid creature sucks out Colin's brain to replace its own brain.
-Jen joins the group, but is abducted as they run back into the building.
-The four survivors remain hiding in the condominium.
+Terry looks for his neighbor Walt to leave in his car in the condominium.
+Walt's dog runs toward a creature; Walt tries to stop it and gets taken.
+Jarrod thinks open water is safer without machines.
+They meet a bickering couple, Colin and Jen, preparing to flee.
+As Terry's car leaves the garage, a massive alien flattens it, killing Denise.
+Terry escapes but is soon abducted.
+The trio retreats to the garage, encountering a multi-tentacled squid that corners them until building concierge Oliver hits it with an SUV.
+In the struggle, the squid sucks out Colin's brain.
+Jen joins, but gets abducted while they run back inside.
+The four survivors hide in the condominium.

-The next day, the United States Air Force launches an attack against the alien spaceship and flying alien drones using stealth unmanned combat aerial vehicles and conventional drone aircraft.
-Only one stealth plane pierces the carnage and fires a nuclear missile, hitting the mothership, before it is destroyed.
-The detonation blows the ship apart.
-Unfortunately, the aliens survive and the ship slowly begins to repair itself.
-After Jarrod tells Elaine that the alien light made him feel powerful, he is adamant that safety must be found outside.
-Oliver wants to stay inside and tries restraining him.
-Jarrod physically starts changing, lifts Oliver off the floor and vows to protect his family.
+The next day, the U.S. Air Force attacks the alien spaceship and drones with stealth unmanned vehicles and conventional aircraft.
+One plane reaches the mothership and fires a nuclear missile, causing a massive explosion.
+The aliens survive, and the ship begins to repair itself.
+After Jarrod tells Elaine the alien light empowered him, he insists that safety lies outside.
+Oliver wants to stay and tries to restrain him.
+Jarrod begins to change, lifts Oliver off the floor, and vows to protect his family.